silvanohirtie/youtube-mp3-downloader/README.md

     ydl.download([link])
 ```

-For any issue join this discord server: https://discord.gg/BgjwgWx
-Or contact me on discord: Mental#8106
+For any issue contact me on discord: Mental#8106